When my son Elijah was around 3, he was obsessed with Thomas the Tank Engine™. This “cheeky” steam train

 I thought for a second and said, “You’re right!
 And an engine is no good without a coal car.”

-Later that same night, Elijah and I read a Thomas book called “A Crack in the Track,” in which Thomas tries to help a fellow engine who is “feeling under the weather” by taking his passengers to their destination.
-But a storm dumps heavy rain and hail on the track, breaking it and preventing Thomas from getting to the station.
+Elijah and I read a Thomas book called “A Crack in the Track.”
+In this he tries to help a fellow engine by taking his passengers to their destination.
+Unfortunately a storm dumps heavy rain and hail on the track.
+This breaks it and prevents Thomas from getting to the station.
 Soon, other trains become backed up behind Thomas and stubbornly refuse to turn around and go to a switching station.
 All of the trains end up stuck at the obstacle.
 The book ends with, “Thomas realized that as strong as he is, an engine is only as good as its track.”

 In other words, you can raise all the money you want, but without a good engineer (strong leadership), forward momentum, and a clear purpose, the resources are burned up without moving the organization forward.